-AR, not shown), the local minimum dominates, whereas for ScBL the local maximum dominates (not shown).
+The nonlinear dynamics in the retrograde cluster are similar in all regimes in the sense that spatially coherent local maxima and minima occur within the cyclonic and anticyclonic regime anomalies, respectively (Fig. 11a and b, exemplified for EuBL and GL, respectively).
+These extrema signify the nonlinear contribution to the retrogression of the associated PV anomalies during onset.
+For EuBL (and AR, not shown) the local minimum dominates, whereas for ScBL the local maximum dominates (not shown).
 For GL, both extrema are of similar importance.
-In the upstream cluster, the spatial organization is much less clear (Figure 11c, exemplified for EuBL) and more variable between regimes (not shown).
+In the upstream cluster, the spatial organization is much less clear (Fig. 11c, exemplified for EuBL) and more variable between regimes (not shown).

-- 485 The retrograde cluster exhibits similarity for the divergent tendency, in the sense that all regimes exhibit a prominent minimum associated with and equatorward of the regime's anticyclone (Figure 12a,b, exemplified for EuBL and GL, respectively).
-For EuBL (and AR, not shown) this minimum tends to be upstream of the anticyclone's maximum, and downstream for GL (and ScBL, not shown).
+The retrograde cluster exhibits similarity to the divergent tendency, in the sense that all regimes exhibit a prominent minimum associated with and equatorward of the regime's anticyclone (Fig. 12a and b, exemplified for EuBL and GL, respectively).
+For EuBL (and AR, not shown) this minimum tends to be upstream of the anticyclone's maximum and downstream for GL (and ScBL, not shown).
 In the upstream cluster, the spatial organization is again less clear and variability is larger between regimes.
-EuBL exhibits the least spatial organization (Figure 12c).
-For AR, the pattern is similar to that in the retrograde clus- - 490 ter, for GL a weak local minimum is located upstream and within the regime anticyclone, and for ScBL a prominent minimum is located within the regime cyclone (not shown).
+EuBL exhibits the least spatial organization (Fig. 12c).
+For AR, the pattern is similar to that in the retrograde cluster, for GL a weak local minimum is located upstream and within the regime anticyclone, and for ScBL a prominent minimum is located within the regime cyclone (not shown).